Madawaska—Restigouche

-Madawaska—Restigouche is a federal electoral district in New Brunswick, Canada, that has been represented in the House of Commons of Canada since 1997.
-Its population in 2001 was 65,877.
+Madawaska—Restigouche is a federal electoral district in New Brunswick, Canada, which has been represented in the House of Commons since 1997.
+Its population in 2021 was 60,184.

+Since 2025 its member of Parliament (MP) has been Guillaume Deschênes-Thériault of the Liberal Party.

 Political geography

 The district includes all of the County of Madawaska (except Saint-André) and all of the County of Restigouche except the extreme eastern part.